Running of the bulls: Injuries, fatalities, and medical attention

 Every year, between 50 and 100 people are injured during the run.
 Not all of the injuries require taking the patients to hospital: in 2013, 50 people were taken by ambulance to Pamplona's hospital, with this number nearly doubling that of 2012.

-Goring is much less common but potentially life threatening.
-In 2013, for example, six participants were gored along the festival, in 2012, only four runners were injured by the horns of the bulls with exactly the same number of gored people in 2011, nine in 2010 and 10 in 2009; with one of these last killed.
+Goring is much less common but potentially life-threatening.
+In 2013, for example, six participants were gored along the festival route, in 2012, only four runners were injured by the horns of the bulls, with exactly the same number of gored people in 2011, nine in 2010, and 10 in 2009; one of these last group was killed.
 As most of the runners are male, only 5 women have been gored since 1974.
 Before that date, running was prohibited for women.

-Another major risk is runners falling and piling up (a "montón") at the entrance of the bullring, which acts as a funnel as it is much narrower than the previous street, resulting in a crowd crush.
+Another major risk is runners falling and piling up (a "montón", meaning "heap") at the entrance of the bullring, which acts as a funnel, as it is much narrower than the previous street, resulting in a crowd crush.
 In such cases, injuries come both from asphyxia and contusions to those in the pile and from goring if the bulls crush into the pile.
 This kind of blocking of the entrance has occurred at least ten times in the history of the run, the last occurring in 2013 and the first dating back to 1878.
-A runner died of suffocation in one such pile up in 1977.
+A runner died of suffocation in one such pile-up in 1977.

 Overall, since record-keeping began in 1910, 15 people have been killed in the bull running of Pamplona, most of them due to being gored.
-To minimize the impact of injuries every day 200 people collaborate in the medical attention.
-They are deployed in 16 sanitary posts (every 50 metres on average), each one with at least a physician and a nurse among their personnel.
+To minimize the impact of injuries every day, 200 people collaborate in the medical service.
+They are deployed at 16 sanitary posts (every 50 metres on average), each one with at least a physician and a nurse among their personnel.
 Most of these 200 people are volunteers, mainly from the Red Cross.
 In addition to the medical posts, there are around 20 ambulances.
 This organization makes it possible to have a gored person stabilized and taken to a hospital in less than 10 minutes.

-In 2021 a man bled to death after he was repeatedly gored at a bull-running festival in the city of Onda in eastern Spain.

 Dress code

 Though there is no formal dress code, the very common and traditional attire is white trousers, a white shirt with a red cummerbund around the waist, and a red neckerchief around the neck.
-Some have large logos on their shirts; in the Internet age this is thought to be a way to highlight someone in a photo.
+Some have large logos on their shirts; in the internet age, this is thought to be a way to highlight someone in a photo.
 This dress is to honor San Fermin, the center of the celebration, because of his martyr's death; the white outfits represent the purity and holiness of a saint, and the red kerchiefs (pañuelos), represent his death by decapitation.
 A common alternate color to red is blue.